Our Outreach Ministries are a way of serving others.

 Christ Church is the co-founder of this 30+ year ministry that serves the impoverished families and individuals of the greater Norcross area.
 The core mission of NCM is the provision of food and clothing, and the assistance with shelter and utility bills.
 Multiple outreach programs throughout the year at Christ Church support NCM.
 They are a 501(c)(3) organization.

-The Norcross Cooperative Ministry (NCM) provides emergency assistance to families in our community who are in crisis.
+The Neighborhood Cooperative Ministry (NCM) provides emergency assistance to families in our community who are in crisis.
 The services consist primarily of food and clothing distribution, and financial aid for housing and utility bills.
 Additional programs include ESOL classes, Job Ministry and Consumer Credit Counseling.

 NCM is excited to begin work on a new campaign called RESTORING HOPE.
 The plan has three parts: Transform Lives, Provide New and Expanded Services, and Educate and Communicate.